-The key feature when creating a scalable architecture is to create real-time synchronisation between separate nodes.
+The key feature when creating a scalable architecture is to create real-time synchronization between separate nodes.
 Thus separate nodes, because due to instant replication of any changes to all of the nodes, they can act as one even being separate.
 The scalability feature is a very valuable asset since it surpasses the tiny performance decrease as a result of real-time replication.

-The most outer edge of any application in network world is the domain name system.
+The most outer edge of any application in the network world is the domain name system.
 That is the very first contact point a user hits when working with an application.
-The Amazon Route53 name service provides a unique set of domain registration features for the demanding customers.
+The Amazon Route53 name service provides a unique set of domain registration features for demanding customers.
 One of the most amazing features of Route53 is the ability to distribute users based on geographical location.
 Using this, web users that come from a certain known country-specific network block can route into dedicated application instances, for example into one running nearby.

 After the client resolved the domain name of the service to an appropriate network address, the next point is load balancer.
 Load balancer will distribute traffic to a cluster of shared instances (nodes).
-Typically the traffic at this level distributes randomly to achieve equal load for the nodes.
+Typically the traffic at this level distributes randomly to achieve an equal load for the nodes.

-Cache is extremely important for networked and distributed application.
+Cache is extremely important for networked and distributed applications.
 The cache provides fast access as it is held in the memory, in contrast to a database or disk surface.
 All the instance nodes may benefit from the same contents of the cache.

-Going to the essential component of the application, the database, leads us to the final part of the AWS scalable WordPress environment.
+Going to the essential component of the application, the database leads us to the final part of the AWS scalable WordPress environment.
 Since the database is the core storage of any content in the web application, in our case WordPress, it is important that all nodes have the same data and that the integrity of the data is not compromised.

-For the WordPress architecture in AWS cloud we usually choose advanced and modern Master-Master replication architecture.
+For the WordPress architecture in AWS cloud, we usually choose advanced and modern Master-Master replication architecture.
 This is common for modern NoSQL databases, where all the nodes share the same dataset.
 But due to the lack of transactions, the problem of concurrent writes does not surface.
 Using Master-Master replication in the AWS hosting architecture for WordPress, both nodes will be able to act as masters.

 Master-master replication scheme ensures that the same committed data is readable on both of the nodes.
-This means that the architecture ensures that only things that could occurre in reality in sequential order, even independent of each other, are committed to the database.
+This means that the architecture ensures that only things that could occur in reality in sequential order, even independent of each other, are committed to the database.